AnIdiotsGuide/discordjs-bot-guide/other-guides/env-files.md

 # `.env` Files and Environment Variables

-`.env` files are a type of file that holds environment variables of an application.
+A `.env` file is a type of file that holds environment variables of an application.
 Environment variables allow you to easily integrate your bot with various online platforms (ex.
 Heroku), easily split your production and development environment as well as keep important information like your bot token, API tokens and database details secure.

 You do not want this information to get out to anyone.
 And using environment variables in a `.env` file is one of the best ways to secure your information, being preferred over a `config.json` file.